coderitual/react-ui-interactions/README.md

 Application uses modern libraries for the core things:
 - `Reach Router` Because it's straighforward, composable and does directly what it should.
 Nothing more.
 - `Styled Components` Simply CSS in JS with great documentation.
 Why not `emotion`?
 I don't know.
 If there is a reason I should know about, let me know!
-- `React Spring` Doing complex animations in react is hard enough.
-As the modern UI is often built upon meaningful animations, everything that encourages using them is great.
-The library offers lately a nice hooks API and uses direct DOM manipulations for better performance.
+- `React Spring` As the modern UI is often built upon meaningful animations, everything that encourages using them is great.
+The library lately offers a nice hooks API which plays directly with the DOM for better performance.

 ## Legal
 MIT License Copyright © 2018-present, Mike Skowronek